 This model is divided into several phases and the output of one stage is used as input for the following one.

-In short, each stage must be completed before the start of the next one and there is no overlapping.
+In short, each process phase must be completed before the start of the next one and there is no overlapping.

 Although the popularity of the waterfall model has decreased in recent years towards more agile methodologies, the logical nature of the sequential process used in this methodology cannot be denied.
 Let’s have a thorough look.